-- Program Monitoring assessing the overall performance and operation of the program and help the City determine if its programs and activities are being carried out effectively and in compliance with CDBG Program and HOME Program rules - 2.
-Administrative and Financial Monitoring assessing the fiscal and administrative management of CDBG Program and HOME Program funds - Project Monitoring assessing compliance with requirements related to specific CDBG Program and HOME Program activities and projects, such as specific homebuyer or rental housing development projects; and
+- Program Monitoring assessing the overall performance and operation of the program and help the City determine if its programs and activities are being carried out effectively and in compliance with CDBG Program and HOME Program rules - Administrative and Financial Monitoring assessing the fiscal and administrative management of CDBG Program and HOME Program funds - Project Monitoring assessing compliance with requirements related to specific CDBG Program and HOME Program activities and projects, such as specific homebuyer or rental housing development projects; and - Long-Term Monitoring assessing compliance with long-term CDBG Program requirements, and

-4. Long-Term Monitoring - assessing compliance with long-term CDBG Program requirements, and HOME Program requirements that apply to HOME Program-assisted rental and homeownership housing after project completion.
+HOME Program requirements that apply to HOME Program-assisted rental and homeownership housing after project completion.

-Due to limited staffing and the impacts of the coronavirus on the operations of the HCD Division, during the performance period the City's monitoring was limited to desk monitoring reiews of the non-profit agencies providing CDBG Program activities; however, these reviews were necessary and valuable as they enabled the City to determine: (1) whether programs were in accordance with the Consolidated Plan, Action Plan, and HUD and City requirements; (2) whether activities were delivered in a timely manner; and (3) that information entered in the HUD Integrated Disbursement and Information System (IDIS) was correct and complete, including in the Consolidated Annual Performance and Evaluation Report (CAPER).
+During the performance period, the City monitored three CDBG-funded non-profits agencies that provided social services during FY 2021-22.
+The reviews were necessary and valuable as they enabled the City to determine: (1) whether programs were in accordance with the Consolidated Plan, Action Plan, and HUD and City requirements; (2) whether activities were delivered in a timely manner; and (3) that information entered in the HUD Integrated Disbursement and Information System (IDIS) was correct and complete, including in the Consolidated Annual Performance and Evaluation Report (CAPER).
 All discrepancies and concerns were addressed.